Table of Contents[Hide][Show]

 - Every store offers the same cuts of meat—chicken breasts, tenderloins, steaks—all neatly wrapped in plastic and displayed in rows in the refrigerated section.

 The Way Food Used to Be…

-Many of the world’s healthiest peoples, as studied by Dr. Weston A. Price, ate organ meats frequently.
-In hunting cultures, organs like heart and brain were consumed first.
-They were believed to pass on the strength and intelligence of the animal.
+Many of the world’s healthiest indigienous people, as studied by Dr. Weston A. Price, ate organ meats frequently.
+In hunting cultures, organs like the heart and brain were consumed first.
+It was believed that they would pass on the strength and intelligence of the animal.

-Even after the introduction of modern farming, organ meats were savored as special delicacies.
-Because offal is less plentiful than muscle meat, it was considered somewhat of a rare and special treat often reserved for the wealthy.
+Even after the introduction of modern farming, organ meats were savored as delicacies.
+Because offal is less plentiful than muscle meat, it was considered a rare and special treat, often reserved for the wealthy.